- 19 May 2022

 Same Site Cookies

-Text Value Cookie Properties None Indicates the client should disable same site restrictions Lax Indicates the client should send the cookie with "same-site requests, and with "cross-site" top-level navigations.
-Strict Indicates the client should only send the cookie with "same-site" requests.
+Text Value Cookie Properties None Indicates the client should disable the same site restrictions Lax Indicates the client should send the cookie with "same-site requests" and "cross-site" top-level navigations.
+Strict Indicates the client should only send the cookie with "same-site" requests. - Save the changes and Restart the application to apply the updated settings.

 Enabling HTTP Strict Transport Security (HSTS)

-By using HSTS via response header, a web app can prevent any HTTP communications by forcing only HTTPS communications.
+Using HSTS via a response header, a web app can prevent HTTP communications by forcing only HTTPS communications.
 This may prevent access to any untrusted or invalid certificates.
-It also disables prompts asking a user to temporarily trust a certificate.
+It also disables prompts asking a user to trust a certificate temporarily.

-The following instructions configure this for a self-hosted installation.
+The following instructions are for a self-hosted installation.

 - Complete a Decisions installation.